BeanstalkFarms/Beanstalk-Analytics/docs/dev.md

 During the build process, we do the following.

 - Convert `.env` to `.env.yml`, since google requires environment variables files to be in yml format.
 This file is created and destroyed transparently during the build process.
+It only includes a necessary subset of variables from the build command's runtime context.
 - Notebooks are pre-processed, combining all source code into a single cell.
 Since we execute the notebooks using a notebook client, this removes the storage of intermediate (and unnecessary) data outputs, speeding up execution and lowering the memory requirements.